Saint Mark’s Episcopal Church

 2151 Dorset Rd Columbus, OH 43221

-The majority of in-person activities and services at Saint Mark’s are suspended until further notice as we seek to do our part to help contain the spread of the coronavirus.
+Most other in-person activities are suspended until further notice as we seek to do our part to help contain the spread of the coronavirus.
 We ask you to keep in your prayers all who have been affected by this pandemic and those who care for them.

 Additional resources and online get-togethers are also shared on our events calendar and accessed through Zoom, Facebook, Instagram, and YouTube.